canonical/ubuntu-packaging-guide/docs/reference/glossary.rst

     debs
         `.deb` is the file extension of a :term:`Debian` :term:`Binary Package`.

+    Detached Signature
+        A detached signature is a :term:`Digital Signature <Signature>` that is separated from the data it signs.
+In contrast to an embedded signature, which is included within the data it signs, a detached signature is kept as a separate file or entity.

     Devel
         Shorthand term for the :term:`Current Release in Development`.